people

 Carmen is an undergraduate voluntary research assistant.
 She is currently undertaking third year in her BSc in Psychology degree.
 Whilst Carmen’s research interests are still developing, she loves looking at infant and children socio-emotional development, specifically attachment, emotion regulation, theory of mind and psychopathology.
 She also likes investigating these topics in relation to COVID-19.
 Outside the lab, and her degree, she enjoys spending time with friends, coffee, exercising, and walking around Edinburgh’s beautiful scenery when the weather is above 10 degrees Celsius.

-Robina Rubin* – undergraduate Research assistant
+Robina Rubin* – Research assistant

 Robina is a 4th year undergraduate student studying Psychology in Edinburgh.
 After having worked with organisations which were directed at immigrant and care-experienced children, she became interested in research exploring how resilience can be fostered in children facing systematic adversity.
 Outside of the lab and her studies, Robina enjoys making and listening to music, and is slowly but surely discovering her love for powerlifting!